 The reason I am making this small is to serve them as an appetizer.
 You can also use this size when serving as the main course of a meal.
 If you do make them larger, be sure to adjust your cooking time appropriately.

 Step Four: Once the meatballs are all seared, place the whole pan into the oven.
-You will need to make sure your pan is oven-proof.
 Let the venison bake in the oven at 350°F for five minutes.
-Once the meatballs are done, take the baked venison meatballs out of the pan and let them rest while you deglaze the pan and make your Bourbon Cream Sauce.
+Once the meatballs are done, take the cooked meatballs out of the pan and let them rest while you deglaze the pan and make your Bourbon Cream Sauce.

 How to make Bourbon Cream Sauce